 - Spending money

 - Insurance card (if applicable)

 - Name of insurance subscriber, subscriber contact information, subscriber SSN#, and subscriber date of birth (if applicable)

 - Pharmacy benefit card/Rx card (if applicable)

-For your and others’ recovery and safety, we ask you to leave the following behind:
+To facilitate the comfort and success of everyone, we ask you to leave the following behind:

 - Clothing with alcohol or drug logos or derogatory or sexual sayings or imagery

 - Any prescription medications not fully approved, properly labeled, and given to staff upon entry

 - Perfumes or toiletries containing alcohol (such as nail polish remover, mouthwash, and hand sanitizers)